-Source: Igor Shiklomanov's chapter "World fresh water resources" in Peter H. Gleick (editor), 1993, Water in Crisis: A Guide to the World's Fresh Water Resources.
-VOTE: Numbers are rounded, so percent summations may not add to 100.
+Source: Igor Shiliomanov's chapter "World fresh water resources" in Peter H. Gleick (editor), 1993, Water in Crisis: A Guide to the World's Fresh Water Resources.
+NOTE: Numbers are rounded, so percent summations may not add to 100.

-FIGURE 2.3 - The Global Water Budget, Diagram courtesy of the USGS.
+Figure 2.3 - The Global Water Budget.
+Diagram courtesy of the USGS.

+Biotic Components

-Biotic Components Food Webs and Trophic Ecology
+Food Webs and Trophic Ecology

-Upon the template of climate, land and water, living things thrive.
-These living things, the biotic component, is the fourth component of a healthy watershed ecosystem.
-Ecosystems have characteristic trophic (feeding) patterns.
-That express themselves in patterns of food chains and food webs.
+Upon the template of climate, land, and water, living things thrive.
+These living things, the biotic component, are the fourth component of a healthy watershed ecosystem.
+Ecosystems have characteristic trophic (feeding) patterns hat express themselves in the form of food chains and food webs.
 These patterns organize the flow of energy into, through, and out of the watershed ecosystem.
 This supports the growth and reproduction of organisms within the system.
 Food "chains" are rarely linear, so we use the term food web to describe the trophic interactions of organisms within an ecosystem (Figure 2.4).

 Within a food web, organisms interact with one another, directly or indirectly.
-Food webs can be very complex with many interactions among land-based and water-based species.
+Food webs can be very complex, with many interactions among land-based and water-based species.
 Food webs categorize the different roles species play:

-- Producers (plants) generate food, through photosynthesis. - Consumers exist in orders.
-First-order consumers are vegetarians, second-order consumers feed on first-order, etc., sometimes called primary, secondary, tertiary consumers and so on.

-• Decomposers feed on dead tissue and return nutrients and energy to other parts of the cycle.
+- Producers: (plants) generate food, through photosynthesis. - Consumers: exist in orders.
+First-order consumers are vegetarians, second-order consumers feed on first-order consumers, and so forth.
+Sometimes scientists call the different orders of consumers primary, secondary, tertiary, and so on. - Decomposers: feed on dead tissue and return nutrients and energy to other parts of the cycle.

 As we learned in chapter one, species with particularly far-reaching effects on an ecosystem are keystone species.
 These species differ from dominant (i.e., abundant) species.
-Their effects of keystone species are much larger than their abundance suggests.
+The effects of keystone species are much more pronounced than their abundance suggests.
 In other words, even though they may not be common, their presence has an important, even critical, effect on the configuration of communities and ecosystem function.
 A keystone species' presence is often the sole reason for the presence of other organisms and/ or the maintenance of unique ecological areas.
-The Beaver is an example: it is an uncommon species, but is important since it modifies habitat structure by damming waterways and creates lakes, ponds, or flooded woodlands.
+The beaver is an example: it is an uncommon species, but is important since it modifies habitat structure by damming waterways and creates lakes, ponds, or flooded woodlands.